St George's School, Ascot

 St George's School, Ascot is an independent girls' boarding and day school in Ascot, Berkshire, England.
 It was founded as a boys' school but later became a girls' school.

 History

 The school was founded in 1877 as a boys' preparatory school.
-Among its former pupils was the British war-time Prime Minister Winston Churchill.
+Among its former pupils was the British war-time Prime Minister Winston Churchill and the german earl Harry Kessler.
 In 1904, it became a finishing school for girls, opened by Miss Pakenham-Walsh.
 In 1923, Miss Anne Loveday took over the school.
 In 1927, the school was recognised by the Department of Education.
 In 1932, the swimming pool was built, and in 1943, the sports facilities were extended with tennis courts and games field.
 From 1939 to 1945, the school functioned during the war and air raid shelters were made to give protection.

 Facilities

 St George’s, Ascot is located off the High Street in Ascot, Berkshire.
 The school is close to Windsor Great Park and opposite the Ascot Racecourse.